WalterInSH/walterinsh.github.io/_posts/2015-09-27-automation.md

 I'm going to take the ancient public water supply system for example.

 A long time ago, we had to walk miles to find drinking water: a river or a lake.
 Thank god!
-They found one, and a community was built along the water resource.
+We found one, and a community was built along the water resource.
 And the community started growing.

 Everyday morning, our dear ancestors walked to the river, drink water.
 This might have took them hours.
 It would be longer if they wanted to carry bottles of water for their elders who could not walk.
 (Actually, this's stilling happening right now somewhere on the earth.)
 Sometimes they carry water for irrigation as well.